USS G-4: Service history

-At the end of October, the boat shifted to New London, Connecticut, and from there she sailed on to Newport, Rhode Island in mid-November.
-Moving back to New York on 22 November, G-4 received post-shakedown repairs to her engines, which suffered from sea water damage owing to leaky exhaust lines and salt contamination of the oil system.
-After failing several engine trials that winter, the boat proceeded south to her builder's yard in Philadelphia on 9 March 1915.
-Following two months of repairs, G-4 departed Philadelphia on 12 May and sailed to New York for a Naval Review before President of the United States Woodrow Wilson.
-G-4 then conducted maneuvers with the submarine flotilla off Newport in late May and again in October, in addition to local training operations out of New York and the submarine base in New London.
+At the end of October 1914, the boat shifted to New London, Connecticut, and from there she sailed on to Newport, Rhode Island, in mid-November.
+Moving back to New York, on 22 November, G-4 received post-shakedown repairs to her engines, which suffered from sea water damage owing to leaky exhaust lines and salt contamination of the oil system.
+After failing several engine trials that winter, the boat proceeded south to her builder's yard, in Philadelphia, on 9 March 1915.
+Following two months of repairs, G-4 departed Philadelphia, on 12 May, and sailed to New York, for a Naval Review before President Woodrow Wilson.
+G-4 then conducted maneuvers with the submarine flotilla off Newport, in late May, and again in October, in addition to local training operations out of New York, and the submarine base, in New London.

 On 14 January 1916, G-4 commenced a planned three-month overhaul at the New York Naval Shipyard.
 Workers installed a gyrocompass and repaired equipment in preparation for final acceptance trials on 7 March.
 Although successfully put through her paces, the boat returned to the yard for further alterations, including the installation of new diving rudders.
-Trouble with the Sperry gyrocompass rudder control mechanism — as well as continued modifications to engines and other machinery — kept the boat in the New York Navy Yard through the end of the year.
+Trouble with the Sperry gyrocompass rudder control mechanism, as well as continued modifications to engines and other machinery, kept the boat in the New York Navy Yard through the end of the year.
 Finally tested at sea in February 1917, the gyro stabilizer and diving rudders then failed in heavy weather.
 After G-4 returned to the yard, the broken rudders were repaired and the stabilizer mechanism removed by 10 March.